guilhemmarchand/TA-azure-blob-archiving/README.md

 ## Introduction

-**This Add-on provides a robust and smart achiving framefork solution for Splunk Enterprise and Azure blob storage.**
+**This Add-on provides a robust and smart archiving framefork solution for Splunk Enterprise and Azure blob storage.**

 It relies on the Splunk built-in archiving capabilities and Azure blob storage and tables via the usage of the Python SDK for Azure: